n1g3ld0uglas/panoramaTest/README.md

 ## Username/Password or API Key

-While credentials (username/password, APIKey) can be specified as ConfigMap.
-Standard k8s practise dictates using Secret resource to specify such configuration.
-Firewall Integration relies on underlying kubernetes setup for security-at-rest for these configuration items.
-These values are interpreted as FW_USERNAME, FW_PASSWORD & FW_APIKEY configuration options in the Firewall Integration module.
-Here is an example of Secret config.
-These are required items.
+While credentials (username/password, APIKey) can be specified as ConfigMap. <br/>
+Standard k8s practise dictates using Secret resource to specify such configuration. <br/>
+Firewall Integration relies on underlying kubernetes setup for security-at-rest for these configuration items. <br/>
+These values are interpreted as FW_USERNAME, FW_PASSWORD & FW_APIKEY configuration options in the Firewall Integration module. <br/>
+Here is an example of Secret config with all required items.

 ```
 kind: Secret